Green Mountain Power energy-saving program helps out the Vermont Foodbank

 They alert you of a coming electrical usage peak, you reduce your energy consumption, like turning off lights or not running an appliance, and Green Mountain Power will donate $5,000 for every one collective megawatt that is offset during the peak time.

-"You are saving yourself money because you are using less energy, you are helping to save all GMP customers money because you are reducing demand during a peak, and you're raising money for the foodbank," said Kelly.
+"You are saving yourself money because you are using less energy, you are helping to save all GMP customers money because you are reducing demand during a peak, and you're raising money for the food bank," said Kelly.

 Kelly says the program is part of many innovative ways GMP is trying to help Vermonters during the pandemic.
 Other ways include sharing solar credits with local businesses and using stored energy to offset costs.